 The platoon boards are made of two A4 pieces of 5mm foam core board.
 The top piece has holes cut into it to accomodate the various figures on their bases.
 This is then stuck onto a bottom piece that has a sheet of paper stuck to it with text related to the figures that will be placed there.
 There is a similar printed sheet for the top piece.
 I designed these in PowerPoint.
 The picture below shows the top sheet for the standard German platoon in Chain of Command.
 I have used spray adhesive to stick the printed paper to the foam core and then cut holes using a sharp blade.

 I definitely need a better blade for doing this and/or improve my cutting skills.
 Nonetheless I'll soldier on to explain how it comes together.
 So next is the bottom half with the printed sheet attached.

 Then, not rocket science to see we stick one on top of the other to get this:

 And then populated with the full platoon to look like this:

-I have used these already when introducing new players and they work very well on two fronts.
+I have used these when introducing new players and they work very well on two fronts.
 The most important being players can quickly see their force composition and how it relates to Chain of Command's unit activation and deployment.
 Secondly it keeps all the figures tidily organised.